intelligent-machine-learning/glake/README.md

 - **GPU memory bottleneck** GPUs are known for their high computing power and high concurrency.
 As a peripheral, however, its memory capacity (currently 80GB for mainstream training GPUs A100 and 24GB for mainstream inference GPUs A10) still restricts the use of its computing power.
 Especially recently, the growing demand for GPU memory capacity for large models has been much higher than the hardware development of GPU memory.
 - **IO transmission bottleneck** Comparing the GPU computing power and CPU-GPU IO bandwidth of various GPU generations, it is not difficult to find that the limitations of transmission wall are intensifying and will be unlikely to be solved in the short term.
 It is worth noting that based on the customized interconnection NVLink, the GPU-to-GPU bandwidth is significantly faster than the PCIe bandwidth.
 In addition, GPU memory bandwidth (HBM, GDDR) is a performance bottleneck of large model inference.
 ### Architecture
-GLake is designed with a layered architecture, currently tests and verfications focus on PyTorch and NVIDIA GPUs:
+GLake is designed with a layered architecture.
+Currently tests and verfications focus on PyTorch and NVIDIA GPUs, we're working on more devices support:

 <div align="center">
 <img src="docs/figures/glake_arch_en.png" alt="Editor" width="700">